-Original Name: Economy Steam Laundry Original Owner: Ernest Fetherston Waller
+Original Name: Economy Steam Laundry Original Owner: Ernest Fetherston Waller Date of Construction: 1922

 The Economy Steam Laundry is a one-storey, brick-clad industrial building, situated at the corner of Rock Bay Avenue and John Street in the Rock Bay light industrial district of Victoria's Burnside neighbourhood.
 It is located in a context of similar industrial and commercial buildings.